Funding Basics

 Last reviewed: April 2026

 Many applications should not be submitted immediately.
-A short preparation period often produces a materially stronger result than rushing a weak submission.
+A short preparation period usually produces a stronger result than rushing a weak submission.

 Readiness test